Can I Sue Uber for Injuries After an Accident?

 Although most people do not expect to be involved in an accident while utilizing the services of Uber or another ridesharing company, the reality is that thousands of these kinds of accidents occur every year.
 Collecting compensation for injuries sustained in Uber accidents tends to be difficult, as a number of different parties and insurers are almost always involved, so having the advice of an attorney can be critical to an injured party’s ability to collect compensation for medical bills and property damage.

-To learn more about filing a claim against Uber or one of its drivers, please contact Sutliff & Stout by calling or texting 281-853-8446 and one of our dedicated team members will help you schedule a free consultation with an experienced and compassionate Uber accident attorney.
+To learn more about filing a claim against Uber or one of its drivers, please contact Sutliff & Stout by calling or texting 281-853-8446 and one of our dedicated team members will help you schedule a free consultation with an experienced and compassionate Houston car accident attorney.
 We are standing by and eager to help you through every step of your case.